EHanML/EHanML.github.io/_pages/about.md

 I am looking for acedemy job opportunities where I can keep learning the cutting eadge techniques and deliver AI solutions to the argricalural problems.
 My goal is to boost the efficiency of agricultural systems with machine learning techniques.
 Therefore, those who spent their entire life fighting for a basic living will have the energy to explore their potential and make the world a better place.
 Feel free to [contact me](mailto: joshuahane@gmail.com) if you think I am suitable for your position.  -->

-I am looking for industry job opportunities where I can keep learning the cutting eadge techniques and deliver data science solutions to real-world problems.
+I am looking for a job where I can keep learning the cutting eadge techniques and deliver data science solutions to real-world problems.
 My goal is seeking data-driven opportunities and transcending traditional disciplinary boundaries with machine learning methods.
 Feel free to [contact me](mailto: joshuahane@gmail.com) if you think I am suitable for your position.

 ## My Research Interests

--**Machine learning techinques**: Uncertainty quantification, Bayesian deep learning, ensemble learning, zero-inflated modeling, anomally detection, generative models, computer vision (satellite image collections), and deploy these methods to argricultural problems.
+-**Machine learning techinques**: Uncertainty quantification, probabilistic machine learning, Bayesian deep learning, ensemble learning, time series forecasting, zero-inflated modeling, anomally detection, generative models, computer vision (satellite image collections), cost-sensitive learning.

--**Real-world issues**: I have experiences in water resource, sensor data, precipitation, animal behavior and quantitative genetic issues.
+-**Real-world issues**: I have experiences in water resource, sensor data, remote-sensing data, animal behavior and quantitative genetic issues.

 <i class="far fa-sticky-note"></i> **Note:** Although I have hands on these issues only, the machine learning algorithms behind can easily translate to other domains as long as the problems are clearly set up.
   {: .notice--info}